 NYU is enthusiastic about and committed to supporting members of the University community and their families with care needs and resources, including financial assistance.
 Benefits and services for families provided by NYU Human Resources and its LiveSmart program include:

-The Child Care Scholarship Program for calendar year 2015 (application period concluded September 30, 2014) assists with the cost of child care and is available to eligible full-time faculty, administrators, and professional research staff applicants at New York University.
+The Child Care Scholarship Program for calendar year 2016 (application period August 24 to September 10, 2015) has concluded.
+The program assists with the cost of child care and is available to eligible full-time faculty, administrators, and professional research staff applicants at New York University.
+Bookmark and return to this page in September 2016 for calendar year 2017 program details.
+Contact LiveSmart at firstname.lastname@example.org for questions and information.

+The Child Care Subsidy Fund Program for calendar year 2016 (application period August 24 to September 10, 2015) has concluded.
+The program assists with the cost of child care and is available to eligible full- and part-time office and technical staff (Local 3882) applicants at New York University.
+Bookmark and return to this page in September 2016 for calendar year 2017 program details.
 Contact LiveSmart at email@example.com for questions and information.
-Visit this page again in September 2015 for details about calendar year 2016 eligibility, procedures, and application.

-The Child Care Subsidy Fund Program for calendar year 2015 (application period concluded September 30, 2014) assists with the cost of child care and is available to eligible full- and part-time office and technical staff (Local 3882) applicants at New York University.
-Contact LiveSmart at firstname.lastname@example.org for questions and information.
-Visit this page again in September 2015 for details about calendar year 2016 eligibility, procedures, and application.

 Through Caregivers On Call, subsidized backup care in your or your dependent's home is available nationwide when eligible participants need to be at work and their usual child care is unavailable; their child or adult dependent is mildly ill; or their work schedule changes unexpectedly or includes conference attendance.
 Pre-registered full-time faculty, administrators, and professional research staff may use up to 50 hours of subsidized care per calendar year; the University pays 75% of the backup care cost, and the employee pays the remaining 25%.
 To learn more and obtain the pre-registration form, click here (PDF).
 Submit questions and completed forms to LiveSmart at firstname.lastname@example.org.